-When a common share is issued by the Company, the Operating Partnership issues one corresponding unit of partnership interest to the Company's wholly-owned subsidiaries.
+When a common share is issued by the Company, the Operating Partnership issues one corresponding unit of partnership interest to the Company's whollyowned subsidiaries.
 Therefore, when the Company grants an equity based award, the Operating Partnership treats each award as having been granted by the Operating Partnership.
 In the discussion below, the term "we" refers to the Company and the Operating Partnership together and the term "shares" is meant to also include corresponding units of the Operating Partnership.

 We may issue up to 15.4 million common shares under the Plan.
-Through December 31, 2017, we had granted 7,534,560 options, net of options forfeited; 5,365,728 restricted common share awards, net of restricted common shares forfeited or withheld for employees' tax obligations; and notional units which may result in the issuance of a maximum of 603,411 common shares.
-Shares remaining available for future issuance totaled 1,896,301 common shares.
+Shares remaining available for future issuance totaled approximately 849,000 common shares.
 The amount and terms of the awards granted under the Plan were determined by the Board of Directors (or the Compensation Committee of the Board of Directors).

-We recorded equity-based compensation expense in general and administrative expenses in the consolidated statements of operations for the years ended December 31, 2017, 2016 and 2015, respectively, as follows (in thousands):
+We recorded equity-based compensation expense in general and administrative expenses in the consolidated statements of operations for the years ended December 31, 2018, 2017 and 2016, respectively, as follows (in thousands):